Cosmetic Dentist Serving Lakewood, Denver, Golden & Nearby Colorado

 The Vizilite is used immediately after a regular visual exam.

 - Dr. Greenhalgh will have you rinse with a special solution

 - He will then shine the Vizilite on your mouth tissue

 With the rinsing solution still on it, any abnormal tissue will appear lighter in color, as it does not absorb the light.
 Healthy tissue reacts differently to the rinsing solution and appears darker in color.

 Please come for an annual oral cancer screening if you are at increased risk.
-All cancers are more successfully treated when they are diagnosed in early stages.
+All cancers are more successfully treated when they are diagnosed in the early stages.
 Oral screening is the only way to reduce the death rate of oral cancer.

 Please call 303-988-9060 or click here to schedule an appointment.
 Our friendly staff is pleased to help patients in Lakewood and throughout the Denver area protect their oral health.

 "Dr. Greenhalgh has been our dentist for more than 10 years.
 He was referred by the Bruce Family, who are very close friends.
 We enjoy our care with the facility.
 Although we have moved to Arvada, we do not mind going out of our way to get the constant good dental care we have had all these years.
 Congratulations on any award you receive, Dr. Greenhalgh.
 You surely will receive our business now and in the future."